-Dr. Wayne Silverman is a research scientist at the Kennedy Krieger Institute.
-He also is a member of the faculty of the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Dr. Wayne Silverman is the director of Intellectual Disabilities Research in the Department of Behavioral Psychology, at Kennedy Krieger Institute.
+He is the co-director of the Intellectual and Developmental Disabilities Research Center (IDDRC).
+He also is a professor of psychiatry at the Johns Hopkins University School of Medicine.

-Dr. Silverman attended the State University of New York at Buffalo, receiving his bachelor's of arts in psychology in 1969 and doctoral degree in 1973.
-He then spent the next 33 years as a scientist in the Department of Psychology of the New York Institute for Basic Research in Developmental Disabilities, serving as department chief from 1987 until he came to the Kennedy Krieger Institute (KKI) in 2006.
+Dr. Silverman attended the State University of New York at Buffalo, receiving his B.A. in Psychology in 1969 and Ph.D. in 1973.
+He then spent the next 33 years as a scientist in the Department of Psychology of the New York Institute for Basic Research in Developmental Disabilities, serving as Department Chief from 1987 until he came to the Kennedy Krieger Institute (KKI) in 2006.
 Dr. Silverman is directing a large study of aging among adults with Down syndrome that is funded by the National Institutes of Health.
-This program involves collaborations among investigators at KKI, the New York State Institute for Basic Research in Developmental Disabilities and Columbia University College of Physicians and Surgeons.
+This program involves collaborations among investigators at KKI, Johns Hopkins University, the New York State Institute for Basic Research in Developmental Disabilities and Columbia University College of Physicians and Surgeons.

-Dr. Silverman is the past president of the Academy on Mental Retardation, a past president of the American Psychological Association’s Division on Mental Retardation and Developmental Disabilities and a member of the board of directors of the American Association on Intellectual and Developmental Disabilities.
-He has served on the National Research Council Committee on Disability Determination for Mental Retardation, and is a fellow of the American Psychological Association, the Association for Psychological Science, the American Association on Intellectual and Developmental Disabilities and the International Association for the Scientific Study of Intellectual Disabilities.
+Dr. Silverman is a past President of The Academy on Intellectual and Developmental Disabilities as well as the American Psychological Association’s Division on Intellectual and Developmental Disabilities.
+He was also a member of the Board of Directors of the American Association on Intellectual and Developmental Disabilities and served on the National Research Council Committee on Disability Determination for Mental Retardation.
+He is a Fellow of the American Psychological Association, the Association for Psychological Science, the American Association on Intellectual and Developmental Disabilities, and the International Association for the Scientific Study of Intellectual Disabilities.

 Dr. Silverman and his colleagues have been studying psychological and biomedical aspects of aging among adults with Down syndrome for over 20 years.
 Originally, this program focused on all older adults having life-long intellectual impairments, but priorities narrowed when it became clear that aging processes in the absence of Down syndrome were, in most critical respects, comparable to those operating in the general population.
 In contrast, Down syndrome is associated with many aspects of atypical aging, including a shorter life expectancy and an increased risk for Alzheimer’s disease.
 There is a compelling need to understand why.
 Genetics must play a key role because Down syndrome results from the presence of three complete (or more rarely partial) copies of chromosome 21, rather than the expected two.
 This program involves collaborations among geneticists, psychologists, neuropathologists, neurologists, epidemiologists and biostatisticians.